-Inspired by these stories, Bryony Ella worked with a team of creatives to direct an artist’s film that takes us into the interior world of the chrysalis, inviting us to imagine the unimaginable; what does metamorphosis feel like?
+Inspired by these stories, a team of creatives developed an artist’s film exploring the interior world of the chrysalis.
+The short performance invites audiences to imagine the unimaginable; what does metamorphosis feel like?
 How can we embody, express and evoke transformation?

-Through layers of spoken word, pattern, movement and music, the film explored primal feelings of belonging to and encounters with the forces of nature, and the terror and beauty of release and rebirth.
-By wondering at the mysterious experience of entering chrysalis as one creature and reemerging as another, the film expresses the joy of discovering that one can move through the world in a completely new way.
+Through layers of spoken word, pattern, movement and music, the artist’s film explored primal feelings of belonging to and encounters with the forces of nature, and the terror and beauty of release and rebirth.
+Wondering at the mysterious experience of entering chrysalis as one creature and reemerging as another, dance, music and patterns together expresses the joy of discovering that one can move through the world in a completely new way.

 The textile designs featured in the film started life as ‘wild drawings’ inspired by the pioneering Trinidadian textile designer Althea McNish (1924 - 2020), who was celebrated in a major William Morris Gallery retrospective in 2022.